John Lewis Broadband - Code of Practice - August 2014

 If you have any queries regarding either of these number types you may find the following information useful:

-PhonepayPlus is the industry funded body for all premium rate charged telecommunication services.
-PhonepayPlus protect consumers through its code of practice which regulates all aspects of Premium Rate Number Services.
+The Phone-paid Services Authority (PSA) is the new name for PhonepayPlus.
+They are the industry-funded body for all premium rate charged telecommunication services.
+The PSA protect customers through their code of practice, which regulates all aspects of premium rate number services, while also encouraging competition, growth and innovation in the market.
 They deal specifically with:

-- Directory enquiry (DQ) services operating on numbers beginning with 118
+- Directory enquiry services operating on numbers beginning with 118

 8. Services for disabled and elderly customers